 The Scheme's transactions in foreign currencies previously comprised applications and withdrawals of foreign currency unitholder funds and payment of distributions.
-Transactions in foreign currencies were initially recorded in the functional

-Notes to the financial statements for the half-year ended 31 December 2023 currency by applying the exchange rates ruling at the date of the transaction.
+Transactions in foreign currencies were initially recorded in the functional currency by applying the exchange rates ruling at the date of the transaction.
 Monetary assets and liabilities denominated in foreign currencies are retranslated at the rate of exchange prevailing at the balance sheet date, and exchange rate gains and losses are recognised in the statement of comprehensive income.